ChrissFurenes/Milestone-PS-tool/README.md

 ## TODO
 - [X] make script to make camera foler based on camera model and assign camera to it.
+- [X] add camera to group based on camera model name.
+- [ ] snapshot of all cameras in selected groups or recording servers. **IN PROGRESS**
+- [ ] Creating a automated versjon of some scripts **IN PROGRESS**
+- [ ] update device password in bulk, selected devices in recording server or device group.
 - [ ] report of system and cameras
-- [ ] update device password in bulk, selected devices in recording server or device group.
-- [ ] snapshot of all cameras in selected groups or recording servers. **IN PROGRESS**

 ## Missing something?
 Create an issue or a pull request to add your script to this list.